SalesConnection/Caction-Support/docs/How_to_Add_New_Asset.md

      <img src="img/How_to_Create_Asset2_Step_7.png" alt="How to add new asset2 Step 7">
    </p><br>

-8. Click on the "Save" button.
+8. Click the "tick" icon.

    <p align="center">
      <img src="img/How_to_Create_Asset2_Step_8.png" alt="How to add new asset2 Step 8">
    </p><br>

-9. Click "OK" to confirm your save and your asset is successfully saved.
+9. The new asset is saved successfully when this prompt appears.
 You may continue with creating new Job.

    <p align="center">
      <img src="img/How_to_Create_Asset2_Step_9.png" alt="How to add new asset2 Step 9">